gieglas/blog/src/about.md

 Hello, I'm Constantinos Evangelou, an interaction designer working for the <a href="https://dsf.dmrid.gov.cy" target="_blank">Digital Services Factory (DSF)</a> who loves to play with code and this is where I write about stuff.

-I helped implement various government services, but what I really enjoy is creating reusable tools to help others create simple, accessible services that improve people’s lives.
+I helped implement various online services for the <a href="https://www.gov.cy/" target="_blank">Government of Cyprus (gov.cy)</a>, but what I really enjoy is creating reusable tools to help others create simple, accessible services that improve people’s lives.

-## Current projects
+## DSF projects

 <div class="row" style="">
 {% for project in site.localization[locale]["projects"] %}